-CONTAX I (Black) CONTAX II (Chromium)
+CONTAX I (Black) CONTAX II and CONTAX III (Chromium)

-CONTAX is now available in two models, CONTAX I and the new CONTAX II.
-Basically, both models offer the same fundamental photographic possibilities and accommodate the same range of lenses and accessories.
+CONTAX is now available in three models.
+Basically, the three models offer the same fundamental photographic possibilities and accommodate practically the same range of lenses and accessories.
 They differ, however, in the following respects.

-The CONTAX I is finished in nickel and black enamel, whereas the CONTAX II is finished in chromium, partly dull and partly bright.
+The CONTAX I is finished in nickel and black enamel, whereas the CONTAX II and III are finished in chromium, partly dull and partly bright.

-In the new CONTAX II (Chromium) the range-finder and view-finder are combined in one opening, giving speedier manipulation and a larger image.
+In CONTAX II and III (chromium) the range-finder and view-finder are combined in one opening, giving speedier manipulation and a larger image.
 The winding knob is situated on top of the camera with the shutter release conveniently located in the center of the knob.
 The top speed has been increased from 1/1000th to 1/1250th of a second.
 The whole scale of shutter speeds is always visible.
 Adjustments can be made both before and after winding the shutter, same as with CONTAX I. A self-timing device permits delayed action release for taking your own picture; the release takes place automatically after a delay of approximately twelve seconds.
 The same mechanism also permits an automatic exposure of one second.